 Accommodation & Welfare

-Well equipped boarding houses set within the beautiful campus, individual in style with a modern twist and separate accommodation for boys and girls.
+Well equipped boarding houses set within a beautiful campus, individual in style with a modern twist and separate accommodation for boys and girls.

-Each house is full of character and charm, and located near to the playing fields ideal for recreational activities.
+Each house is full of character and charm and located near to playing fields which are ideal for recreational activities.

-Staff are accommodated in the same houses, with each house allocated a Residential Coordinator and Assistant who are responsible for the running of the house and the health and welfare of the students living there.
+Staff are accommodated in the same houses, with each house allocated a Houseparent and Assistant who are responsible for the running of the house and the health and welfare of the students living there.